TarakKatoch/Jenkins-Declarative-Pipeline/README.md

-# Jenkins Pipeline Setup Guide for Windows
+# Jenkins Declarative Pipeline Setup Guide for Windows

 This guide walks you through setting up Jenkins and creating a declarative pipeline that integrates with GitHub.